FabbDev/update-config/README.md

    popd
    rm -rf "$config_repo_dir"
    ```
-2. Create two access tokens for the config repository:
+2. Create two access tokens for the config repo:
    1. A write token for the Drupal site to push config changes;
-   2. A read token for the Drupal site repository to pull config changes.
+   2. A read token for the Drupal site repo to pull config changes.
 3. Set up the host to push to the config repo:
    1. Add the required environment variables, see [`check-and-push-config.sh`].
+   2. Add _Config Change Track_ to the codebase and enable. **TODO: This needs
+      extracting from Faith Subscriptions.**
-   2. Schedule [`check-and-push-config.sh`] to run regularly.
+   3. Schedule [`check-and-push-config.sh`] to run regularly.
-4. Set up the Drupal site repository to pull from the config repo:
+4. Set up the Drupal site repo to pull from the config repo:
    1. Check [`update-config-branch.yml`] for required permissions, secrets and
       variables to set up.
    2. Add [`update-config-branch.yml`] to the Drupal site repo's `/.github`